 Patrons who wish to listen to the description must pick up a headset.
-Headsets are distributed free-of-charge on a first-come, first-served basis at the entrance to the theater by speaking to a House Manager, Ticket Taker or Usher before a scheduled audio described event.
+Headsets are distributed free-of-charge on a first-come, first-served basis at the theater entrance by speaking to a House Manager, Ticket Taker, or Usher before a scheduled audio described event.

 The Public Theater also offers audio description upon request.
-Requests to audio describe non-designated events must be received at least two weeks prior to the event by the Director of Audience Services at 212.967.7555 or email@example.com These requests are subject to the availability of a describer and are provided at the discretion of the management.
+Requests to audio describe non-designated events must be received at least two weeks before the event by the Director of Audience Services at 212.967.7555 or [email protected].
+These requests are subject to the availability of a describer and are provided at the discretion of the management.